yakshmaishery/chatRoom_Client/README.md

 ## Chat Room
-> This is an amazing Live Chat app for your friends
+> This is an amazing Live Chat app for your friends.
+Build with `React JS`,`Socket IO`,etc.